emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Executing the search

-Once confirmed, *repo-grep* locates the appropriate search root:
+Once confirmed, *repo-grep* locates the appropriate folder to search from:

-* If you're in a Git repository, it uses `git rev-parse` to find the root.
+* If you're in a Git ropository or SVN working copy, it uses Emacs' built-in VCS root detection.
-* If you're in an SVN checkout, it uses the SVN structure.
-* Otherwise, it defaults to the current directory.
+* If no VCS root is found, it defaults to the current directory.
+* If repo-grep-subfolder is set, the search is restricted to that subfolder under the root.
+* If repo-grep-from-folder-above is non-nil (as in repo-grep-multi), the search starts from the parent directory of the detected root.

 Regardless of how the root is detected, *repo-grep* searches all files within that root — not just those tracked by version control.
 This makes it ideal for scanning generated files, uncommitted changes, or legacy code alongside source files.